FleekHQ/fleek-docs/content/BuildConfigurations.md

 </div>

+### Using an Older Node Version

+By the default, the Fleek Docker images use the latest Node.js version available when applicable.
+It is possible to use an older Node version by applying the correct Docker tag.

+EG: To use Gatsby with Node 10, the Docker image is `fleek/gatsby:node-10`

 ### If you're using Gatsby

 You also need to have the `gatsby-plugin-ipfs` installed and configured in your `gatsby-config` file.